deckarep/blade/README.md

 Rerun the command: `./blade run tutorial hostname` and observe that for each host running there is a 5 second delay due to the sleep command.
 This means, that because we execute these commands in serial on one host first, then the other Blade will take a total of 10 seconds to complete for both hosts.

-But, with the power of concurrency, we can update our `hostname.blade.toml` file to have our commands executed at a concurrency level of 2.
+But, with the power of concurrency, we can update our `hostname.blade.yaml` file to have our commands executed at a concurrency level of 2.
 Let's also add a third `echo` command so we can observe how this changes the behavior of our run.

 ```yaml
 hosts: ["blade-dev", "blade-prod"]